Food Science and Nutrition (Level 3 Diploma – WJEC)

 Unit 4 – Current issues in food science and nutrition – you will plan, carry out and present a research project linked to food science and nutrition.

-MINIMUM ENTRY REQUIREMENTS: Five GCSEs at Grade 4 or above, including Grade 4 in GCSE Mathematics and English.
+MINIMUM ENTRY REQUIREMENTS: Five GCSEs at Grade 5 or above, in addition to Grade 4 in GCSE Mathematics and English.
 Prior study of a food related subject would be preferable but not as essential as a passion for food, science and nutrition.